popgengui/agestrucnb/README.md

 		conda config --add channels conda-forge
 		conda install simupop

-	    The Anaconda python 3 distribution is escpecially recommended for Windows users.
+	    The Anaconda python3 distribution is escpecially recommended for Windows users.
-	    Aquiring simupop otherwise requires compiling simuPOP source code, which can can be difficult in Windows.
-See the simuPOP download page, noted above, for details.
+	    Aquiring simupop without using the conda package manager requires compiling simuPOP source code, which can difficult in Windows.
+See the simuPOP web page, noted above, for details.

 	2. Other python packages, available through pip with the command "pip install <package>", or, if you use the Anaconda distribution of python,